cpmpercussion/homepage/_posts/2009-05-24-review-of-cognition-pt-2.md

 type: post
 published: true
 meta: {}
+description: "A review of Cognition Pt.2 featuring my piece, Duet for Vibraphone and Computer appeared in City News, October 2008.
+The review is here.
+And here's an"
 ---

 A review of Cognition Pt.2 featuring my piece, Duet for Vibraphone and Computer appeared in City News, October 2008.